Froggo50/EDPBot/README.md

 ### Kick Command

 Description - As the name suggests, this command is used for kicking users in a server.
-The person being kicked must have a lower permission than the bot itself.
+The person being kicked must have a lower permission than EDPBot itself.

 Command Usage - To ban someone, just do "edpkick @(user) (reason)".